marioo-lab/hns-raffle/README.md

 Any Handshake wallet works:

 - Bob Wallet (desktop)
-- Namebase (web)
+- Namebase, Shakestation (web)
 - hsd-cli, hs-client (command line)
 - other wallets supporting HNS & Handshake TLDs (not exchanges)

 ## ⚠️ IMPORTANT:

-Don't enter from an exchange wallet (other than Namebase) because you won't be able to receive the prize
+Don't enter from an exchange wallet (other than Namebase or Shakestation) because you won't be able to receive the prize

 ## Winner Selection